-Please Note: The instructions to access the FFY 2019 Afterschool Care Program Statement of Need (SoN) document will be provided at each Mandatory Information Session.
-Information Session doors will close 5 minutes after the indicated start time of each session.
-You must remain in the session room throughout the entire duration of the Information Session in order to receive your Confirmation of Attendance for Proposal Submission and Application Submission Access Information and Instructions.
+Please Note: The instructions to access the FFY 2022 Afterschool Care Program Statement of Need (SoN) document will be provided at each Mandatory Information Session.
+You must remain logged on for the the entire duration of the Information Session in order to receive your Application Submission Access Information and Instructions.
 There will be no exceptions to this requirement.
-Additionally, all travel, lodging and parking expenses incurred for attendance to the Mandatory Information Sessions are not the responsibility of the Georgia Division of Family and Children Services or DFCS Afterschool Care Program and will not be reimbursed.
-All attendees are responsible for their travel, lodging and parking expenses.
+Additionally, any costs incurred to participate in the Mandatory Information Sessions are not the responsibility of the Georgia Division of Family and Children Services or DFCS Afterschool Care Program and will not be reimbursed.